gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 For projects that have a small (10s to 100s) to medium (100s to 1000s) amount of content, deployment is not a challenge.

-Building sites with large amounts of content (10,000s upwards) are already relatively fast with Gatsby.
+Even building sites with large amounts of content (10,000s upwards) are relatively fast with Gatsby.
 However, some projects might start to experience issues when adopting CI/CD principles - continuously building and deploying.
 Gatsby rebuilds the complete app which means the complete app also needs to be deployed.
 Doing this each time a small data change occurs unnecessarily increases demand on CPU, memory, and bandwidth.

 One solution to these problems might be to use [Gatsby Cloud's Build features](https://www.gatsbyjs.com/cloud/).